 The Mobile-Friendly Test tool can identify the following usability errors:

 meta viewport tag.
-This tag tells browsers how to adjust the page’s dimension and scaling to suit the device.
 Learn more in Responsive Web Design Basics.

-This report shows those pages with a viewport set to a fixed width.
-Some web developers define the viewport to a fixed pixel size in order to adjust a non-responsive page to suit common mobile screen sizes.
+viewport property, which means that it can't adjust for different screen sizes.
 To fix this error, adopt a responsive design for your site’s pages, and set the viewport to match the device’s width and scale accordingly.
-Read how to correctly Set the Viewport in our Web Fundamentals.
+Read how to correctly Set the Viewport.

-Now that you've tested one page, see what other mobile usability issues we've detected on your entire site by visiting the Mobile Usability report.
-You must verify ownership of the site in Search Console to use the Mobile Usability report.
+- See what mobile usability issues we've detected on your entire site using the Mobile Usability report (requires you to verify ownership of the site in Search Console).

 - Learn how to make your CMS website mobile friendly (for pages hosted on WordPress, Joomla! or other CMS services).

 - Learn how to work with a developer to fix your site.